 Person-centered ISP management with outcome tracking and quarterly review documentation

-Electronic MAR with training certification tracking and LME-MCO error reporting
+Electronic MAR with staff authorization tracking and LME-MCO error reporting

-Staff credentialing dashboard with NC-specific training requirement tracking
+Staff credentialing dashboard with NC-specific certification requirement tracking

 Multi-location compliance monitoring for providers serving multiple LME-MCO regions